Sliding into bed and having a nice plump duvet gently fall down around you.

 All you need to know is the higher the Tog the warmer the duvet.
 Easy!

 It depends on the material as well because some materials feel warmer which is why you can’t go on tog alone.
-But in general 4.5 is great for summer 13.5 is nice and warm for winter and 10.5 is a happy medium.
+But in general, a 4.5 tog duvet is great for summer, 13.5 is nice and warm for winter, and 10.5 is a happy ideal for spring and autumn.
 With 10.5 you might need to hang a leg out in summer and get a blanket in winter but that’s easy to do.
 OPr you can get a temperature regulating duvet like a high-quality down or natural material like wool to keep you toasty in the winter and cool in the summer.

 My personal favourite is 13.5, I love having a nice heavy duvet and then sleeping with the window open.
 Bliss.